wazzy88/Wshaikh/README.md

 ## ELK-Stack-Project

+Introduction

- This repository was created to show the configuration of the cloud network built on the azure platform.
+ This repository was created to show the configuration of the cloud network built on the azure platform, along with the penetration testing of the cloud infrastructure.

+ The objective here is to briefly cover the following:

+A visual of the network via a network diagram.
+A description of the deployment of the cloud infrastucture toplogy Tables specifying access policies and network addresses.
+Elastic Search, Logstash and Kibana (ELK) Introduction and usage.
+A description of the investigation completed using Kibana dashboard.

 ![vNet Diagram]